 For more rose hip-related inspiration, check out my post with over 60 rose hip recipes!

 There’s a good reason why roses show up so often in skin care (other than their gorgeous floral scent), rose petals are cooling, astringent, anti-inflammatory, and antimicrobial.
 Use them in skin-soothing rose lotion bars, rose petal salve, rose hip facial oil, or wild rose and yarrow soap.

 Those same healing properties can also boost the immune system during cold and flu season and can help digestive upset when taken as a tonic.

 Rose petals are safe for children to consume, and can easily be made into tea or gummies to be taken at the onset of symptoms.

 Rose hips are considered highly medicinal thanks to a potent combination of vitamin C and antioxidants, which is why I like to include them when making my immune-boosting herbal tea blend or a simple cup of rose hip tea.

-Rose hips are perfect to use in tea, and syrup or you can infuse them into honey, oil, vinegar, or even alcohol to utilize their medicinal benefits.
+Rose hips are perfect to use in homemade syrup or you can infuse them into honey, oil, vinegar, or even alcohol to utilize their medicinal benefits.
 See my recipe for an infused wine with reishi mushrooms and rose hips.

 Where to Buy Dried Rose Hips & Rose Petals